Advanced Dental Services & Technology – Taylortown, NC

-Our practice has been in the area for quite a while, but no one can say that we’re behind the times.
+Our dental office has been in the area for quite a while, but no one can say that we’re behind the times.
 From all-digital X-rays to high-powered cameras, you’ll find plenty of examples of cutting-edge dental technology here at Olmsted Village Dental Care.
-Dr. Hudson follows the latest trends closely so that he can continue to update our practice with the latest advancements.
+Dr. Hudson follows the latest trends closely so that he can continue to update our dental office with the latest advancements.
 Learn more about our technology and how it can change your dental experience for the better.

 Committed to State-of-the-Art & Comfortable Dental Experiences

 All Digital X-Rays

 for Precise View

 Clarity with Intraoral

 Sometimes it can be hard for us to explain what’s happening inside your mouth with words alone.
 Intraoral cameras let us take detailed pictures of your teeth and gums so that you can view the parts of your smile that you would normally have trouble seeing at all.
 By making sure that you have as much information as possible about your own oral health situation, we make it easier for you to be an active participant in your own care.